Root River water or watershed scenery in Wisconsin

 Lincoln Park and Root River Pathway

-Core Racine access and orientation corridor.
+Core Racine access and orientation area.

 Horlick Dam and lower river

-Key fish-movement reference area; verify access and rules.
+Key fish-movement reference area.
+Verify access and rules.

 Root River Steelhead Facility area